Weekly Brief, May 18, 2026

 -

-Source: https://www.cisa.gov/news-events/alerts -
+Source: https://www.crowdstrike.com/en-us/blog/patch-tuesday-analysis-may-2026/ -

-Source: https://www.proofpoint.com/us/blog/threat-insight -
+Source: https://www.securityweek.com/microsoft-patches-exploited-sharepoint-zero-day-and-160-other-vulnerabilities/ -

-Source: https://www.microsoft.com/en-us/security/blog/ -
+Source: https://www.bleepingcomputer.com/news/security/cisa-orders-feds-to-patch-windows-flaw-exploited-in-zero-day-attacks/ -

-Source: https://www.cloudflare.com/blog/
+Source: https://insurance-edge.net/2026/05/14/beazley-security-releases-q1-threat-report/

 Vendor & Security Product Updates